 On July 16, Administrative Law Judge Lauren Esposito rejected a proposed settlement between McDonald’s USA and the General Counsel National Labor Relations Board, in large part because it would have little actual impact on the workers affected by McDonald’s unfair labor practices.
 In 2012 McDonald’s workers complained of retaliation for supporting “Fight for $15,” a…

-NLRB Rules in Favor of Graduate Student Unions at Private Universities
+NLRB Backs Graduate Student Unions at Private Universities

 The NLRB has ruled that graduate student employees at Columbia University and other private universities have the right to form or join a union and bargain collectively, reversing a 2004 Brown University decision.
 Levy Ratner’s Carl Levine, who devotes a large portion of his practice to representing faculty members and unions at colleges and universities,…